hysinh/mortgage-calculator/README.md

 ![screenshot of input validation](docs/documentation/screenshot_input_validation.png)
 </details>
 When user input is required, input is validated to ensure that the input is within the parameters set.
 For example, if the user is required to input the APR (Annual Percentage Rate).
 The user is given an example of the format in the prompt and the input is validated as a float between 0 and 100.
 If the user inputs something that is not a number, a red error message is printed to the terminal stating the error and prompts the user to try again.
-If the user enters a number that is not within the paraments, in this case a negative numver or a number greater than 100, a red error message is printed to the terminal and the user is prompted again to input a valid input.
+If the user enters a number that is not within the paraments, in this case a negative number or a number greater than 100, a red error message is printed to the terminal and the user is prompted again to input a valid input.

 ### Add Mortgages
 <details>